Outbuddies developer Julian Laufer speaks with GamingBolt about the upcoming metroidvania title.

 It’s hard to think of ay genre that has seen the kind of massive resurgence that metroidvanias have in the last few years, thanks in large part to the indie scene.
 Outbuddies is another metroidvania title coming out in the near future, and with its mixture of exploration, its unique setting, and curious mechanics, it’s looking like one to keep an eye on.
 Curious to know more about the game, we recently sent across some of our questions to its developer, Julian Laufer.
 You can read our interview below.

-"Outbuddies’ backstory involves the fate of the Wozan, an enslaved folk of mining people, as well as your obscure role in a conspiracy among some of the Old Gods, that were left behind to guard what remains of the sunken civilization."
+"Outbuddies’ backstory involves the fate of the Wozan, an enslaved folk of mining people, as well as your obscure role in a conspiracy, that were left behind to guard what remains of the sunken civilization."

 The sunken city of Bahlam is looking like a very intriguing setting for the game.
 How much can we expect to learn about it and its history through the experience?
 Are lore and storytelling quite important in the game?